Category Archives: Bullying

 I looked up and beamed.
 “All mine.”
 I declared.
 The Qantas lady raised an eyebrow quizzically, “Did you pack it all yourself?”
 The beam grew, “Yep, every square inch of it!”
 She looked at me funny (What?
 Never seen a Mum experiencing the unparalleled joy of a whole suitcase all to herself before?)
 “Ohhh-kay…” Read the rest of this entry →

-All I can offer is this: A letter to Keesha’s little boy.
+All I can offer is this: A letter to that little brown boy.
 A letter to my Jewish son.
 A letter to the obese kid.
+A letter to the transgendered child.
 A letter to that weird kid who makes funny noises….
 Read the rest of this entry →

 “Daniel called me an S-WORD HEAD!”